SS Kuroshio Maru: Japanese service

 Kuroshio Maru was built as yard number 264 by Harima Zōsen KK, Aioi, Harima for Chigai Kisen KK, Tokyo.
-She was laid down on 21 January 1938 and was launched on 8 December.
+She was laid down on 21 January 1938 and launched on 8 December.
 Completion was on 28 February 1939.
 Her port of registry was Tokyo.
 The Japanese Official Number 45674 and Code Letters JZPM were allocated.
 She was operated by Tyugai Kaiun KK between Japan and the west coast of the United States.
 On 15 August 1941, Kuroshio Maru was requisitioned on charter by the Imperial Japanese Navy.
-She entered to Tama Zosen shipyard on 22 August for conversion work.
+She entered the Tama Zosen shipyard on 22 August for conversion work.
 On 5 September she was registered as a naval auxiliary ship.
 The conversion work was completed on 17 October and she was subsequently assigned to the Combined Fleet.
 She sailed from Sasebo on 30 November for Pulau Condore Island.
 Kuroshio Maru arrived at Sasebo on 16 February 1942 and was then sent to Kobe for a refit by Kawasaki Shipbuilding Corporation.

 The charter to the Imperial Japanese Navy was terminated on 1 May and Kuroshio Maru was returned to her owners.
 She was chartered afresh on 23 May by the Imperial Japanese Army and refitted by Harima Zosensho KK.
 She sailed between Japan, China, Formosa, French Indochina, Malaya, the Philippines and Singapore over the next few years carrying oil, troops and military cargo.
 On 10 September 1942 she collided with the coaster Zuiun Maru, which sank.
 Kuroshio Maru was bombed and sunk on 9 January 1945 at Takao, Formosa by aircraft of Task Force 38, United States Navy.
 The ship was removed from the Imperial Japanese Army list on 1 March.